 Most groundwater does not flow out of an aquifer as a spring or geyser.
 So to use the water that's stored in an aquifer people must go after it.
 How?
 They dig a well.
 A well is a hole that is dug or drilled through the ground down to an aquifer.
 This is illustrated in Figure below.

 A well runs from the surface to a point below the water table.
 Why must a well go lower than the water table?

 People have depended on water from wells for thousands of years.
 To bring water to the surface takes energy because the force of gravity must be overcome.
 Today, many wells use electricity to pump water to the surface.
-However, in some places, water is still brought to the surface the old-fashioned way—with human labor.
-The well pictured below ( Figure below ) is an example of this type of well.
+However, in some places, water is still brought to the surface the old-fashioned way — with human labor.
+The well pictured in Figure below is an example of this type of well.
 A hand-cranked pulley is used to lift the bucket of water to the surface.

 This old water well uses human muscle power to bring water to the surface.

 aquifer: An underground layer of porous rock or soil that is saturated with groundwater.